-The process of a seed turning into a plant (seedling) in the presence of optimum sunlight, air and water is known as germination.
+The process by which a seed transforms into a plant (seedling) in optimum sunlight, air, and water is called germination.
 The seed can grow within its range of minimum and maximum temperatures.
-Any temperature beyond its given range can either damage the seeds or make them dormant.
+Any temperature above this range can either damage the seeds or make them dormant.

 The seed coat has tiny holes or pores through which water and air can enter.
-Just like any living thing, the seed also needs oxygen and gives out carbon dioxide until the leaves grow, at which point it can produce oxygen.
-The soil needs to be porous, so that water and air can enter and reach the seed.
+Like any living thing, the seed needs oxygen and releases carbon dioxide until the leaves grow, at which point it can produce oxygen.
+The soil must be porous for water and air to penetrate and reach the seed.

-If the soil is not porous, carbon dioxide won’t leave the seed and it will suffocate.
-When the optimum conditions are met, the seed absorbs more and more water (imbibition), swells up and bursts open!
+If the soil is not porous, carbon dioxide does not leave the seed, and it will suffocate.
+If the optimal conditions are met, the seed absorbs more and more water (imbibition), swells up, and bursts!

-Once the seed coat bursts open, a primary root emerges, known as the radical.
+Once the seed coat bursts open, a primary root emerges, known as the radicle.
 In almost all plants, the root comes before the shoot.
 However, there are some exceptions; in coconuts, the plumule or the shoot emerges before the root.
-Once the root emerges, it starts absorbing water and nutrients from the soil, a function previously performed by the seed coat.
+Once the root appears, it begins to absorb water and nutrients from the soil, a function previously performed by the seed coat.

-However, a seed that hasn’t grown any leaves yet manages to survive with the food (starch) stored inside the cotyledons of the seed.
-Once the seed bursts open, the root and the cotyledons are still present, while the seed coat falls in the soil and detaches itself from the plant.
-The cotyledons continue providing food to the baby plant until the leaves emerge and are capable of making their own food.
+However, a seed that has not yet grown leaves manages to survive with the starch stored inside the cotyledons of the seed.
+Once the seed bursts, the root, and the cotyledons are still present, while the seed coat falls in the soil and detaches itself from the plant.
+The cotyledons continue providing food to the baby plant until the leaves emerge and produce their own food.

-After the root, the hypocotyl and the epicotyl begin growing upwards to become the stem of the plant; the epicotyl becomes the first leaves.
-By the time the epicotyl emerges, the stem has reached above the ground and the leaves start to emerge.
-The cotyledons fall off, since their job is done and the plant is capable of making its own food.
-This completes the process of germination.
-Seeds come in many different shapes and sizes, and also have different requirements for growth.
+After the root, the hypocotyl and the epicotyl grow upwards and form the plant’s stem; the epicotyl forms the first leaves.
+When the epicotyl emerges, the stem has reached above the ground, and the leaves begin to grow.
+The cotyledons fall off since their job is done, and the plant can produce its own food.
+Thus, the process of germination is complete.
+Seeds come in many shapes and sizes and also have different requirements for growth.
 For example, some seeds might need more water or light than others.

-Seed dormancy is the sleeping period of the seed, in which it does not germinate, even when the conditions are optimum.
-The reason for such a staggered germination pattern is to prevent herbivores from eating all the plants at once and to prevent the seeds from catching any virus that may have spread to other plants.
+Seed dormancy is the sleeping period of the seed in which it does not germinate, even when the conditions are optimal.
+The reason for such a staggered germination pattern is to prevent herbivores from eating all the plants at once and to prevent the seeds from catching any viruses that might have spread to other plants.

-Plants also have hormones, just like us!
-Our hormones also activate at a certain time (puberty), at which point we emerge into adulthood.
-In the same way, plants have abscisic acid that inhibits germination, and gibberellin, which ends seed dormancy.
+Plants also have hormones, just like we do!
+Our hormones also activate at a certain time (puberty) when we emerge into adulthood.
+Similarly, plants have abscisic acid, which inhibits germination, and gibberellin, which ends seed dormancy.

-All seeds are not created equal; they differ in shape, size, color and requirements for survival.
+All seeds are not created equal; they differ in shape, size, color, and requirements for survival.
 Some seeds have a harder seed coat than others, which takes more time to soften before bursting open.
-Such seeds must absorb more water to soften the seed coat, which slows germination.
+Such seeds need to absorb more water to soften the seed coat, which slows germination.

-During certain seasons, such as fall and winter, when the soil is too cold, the seed goes into dormancy and only germinates in spring and winter.
-If the seed is planted too deep, all the energy and food stored in the cotyledon will be used up before the shoot can emerge from the ground.
-If the soil isn’t watered enough, the seed will dehydrate and die.
-Finally, if there is too much water, it will suffocate and die due to a lack of oxygen.
+In certain seasons, such as autumn and winter, when the soil is too cold, the seed goes into dormancy and germinates only in spring and winter.
+If the seed is planted too deep, it consumes all the energy, and food stored in the cotyledon will be used up before the shoot can emerge from the soil.
+If the soil is not sufficiently watered, the seed will dehydrate and die.
+Finally, if there is too much water, it suffocates and dies due to a lack of oxygen.

-Thus, seeds have requirements that must be fulfilled at an optimum level.
-Any condition outside this optimum range may result in the death of the seed.
-Every seed has a massive responsibility to turn into a giant tree or life-giving plant, so all the ideal conditions must be fulfilled.
-Looks like humans aren’t the only species who can be a bit high maintenance!
+Any condition outside this optimum range can lead to the death of the seed.
+Every seed has a massive responsibility to turn into a giant tree or life-giving plant, so all ideal conditions must be fulfilled.
+It looks like humans aren’t the only species that can be a bit high maintenance!